ApTyp4uK1337/mexc-futures-api-bypass/README.md

 - No.

 > Will I get a risk control ban for using the library?
-- In my experience - no. But if you get banned, write to me so I can update this point.
+- In my experience - no. Look For more information on risk control, see here [🛡️ Risk Control on MEXC](/docs/risk_control_en.md).

 ---